TheMannu/AWS-Learning-Days/Day-01/project.md

 In left navigation pane, choose Instances.
-Select the  check box for your Web-Server.
+Select the  check box for your youb-Server.

 At the top of the page in the Instance state  dropdown menu, choose Terminate instance.
 From the Terminate instance? pop-up window, choose Terminate.